Ayaan Hirsi Ali: Dutch citizenship controversy

 On 15 May 2006, after the broadcast of the Zembla documentary, news stories appeared saying that Hirsi Ali was likely to move to the United States that September.
 She was reported to be planning to write a book titled Shortcut to Enlightenment and to work for the American Enterprise Institute.
 On 16 May Hirsi Ali resigned from Parliament after admitting that she had lied on her asylum application.
 In a press conference she said that the facts had been publicly known since 2002, when they had been reported in the media and in one of her publications.
 She also restated her claim of seeking asylum to prevent a forced marriage, stating: "How often do people who are seeking refuge provide different names?
 The penalty of stripping me of my Dutch citizenship is disproportional."
 Her stated reason for resigning immediately was the increasing media attention.
-Owing to the fact that a Dutch court had ruled in April 2006, that she had to leave her house by August 2006, she decided to relocate to the United States in September 2006.
+Since a Dutch court had ruled in April 2006, that she had to leave her house by August 2006, she decided to relocate to the United States in September 2006.

 After a long and emotional debate in the Dutch Parliament, all major parties supported a motion requesting the Minister to explore the possibility of special circumstances in Hirsi Ali's case.
 Although Verdonk remained convinced that the applicable law did not leave her room to consider such circumstances, she decided to accept the motion.
 During the debate, she said that Hirsi Ali still had Dutch citizenship during the period of reexamination.
 Apparently the "decision" she had announced had represented the current position of the Dutch government.
 Hirsi Ali at that point had six weeks to react to the report before any final decision about her citizenship was taken.
 Verdonk was strongly criticised for her actions in such a sensitive case.
 In addition to her Dutch passport, Hirsi Ali retained a Dutch residency permit based on being a political refugee.
 According to the minister, this permit could not be taken away from her since it had been granted more than 12 years before.